Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 ![CompassCtl](../../../img/CompassCtl.png)

 Manages essential controls for the proper operation of the AJB-7 azimuth system.
-Essencial for accurate azimuth output to instruments like ADI, HSI, BDHI, but also to the rear seat attitude indicator, autopilot, and bombing computer.
+Essential for accurate azimuth output to instruments like ADI, HSI, BDHI, but also to the rear seat attitude indicator, autopilot, and bombing computer.

 ### Mode Selector Knob

 Switches between different operating modes — Compass, DG (directional gyro), and Slaved.
-It also has a spring-loaded SYNC position for fast synchronization of the azimuth system basen on the compass flux valve signal.
+It also has a spring-loaded SYNC position for fast synchronization of the azimuth system based on the compass flux valve signal.

 | Name                  | Description                                                                                                                                                                                                                  |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |